 Cancer Introduction to Gynecologic Tumors Gynecologic cancers often involve the uterus, ovaries, cervix, vulva, vagina, fallopian tubes, or the peritoneum.
-The most common gynecologic cancer in the US is endometrial cancer, followed... read more : Discharge that is watery, bloody, or both may result from vulvar, vaginal, or cervical cancer; cancers can be differentiated from vaginitis by examination and Papanicolaou (Pap) tests.
+Gestational trophoblastic disease is a group of proliferative disorders originating... read more : Discharge that is watery, bloody, or both may result from vulvar, vaginal, or cervical cancer; cancers can be differentiated from vaginitis by examination and Papanicolaou (Pap) tests.

 If children have trichomonal vaginitis, evaluation for sexual abuse is required.
 If they have unexplained vaginal discharge, cervicitis, which may be due to a sexually transmitted infection, should be considered.
 If women have bacterial vaginosis or trichomonal vaginitis (and thus are at increased risk of sexually transmitted infections), cervical tests for Neisseria gonorrhoeae and Chlamydia trachomatis, common causes of sexually transmitted PID, are done.